How to Use the Bathroom in the Backcountry

 - Add a spritz of water from a traveling bidet, then dry with a clean cloth.

 - The drip dry method works for some people.
 Do a quick shake after peeing.

 - Female urination devices are funnels shaped to fit up against the body so women can stand to pee.
 These devices can take some time to get used to, so practice at home in your shower.

 - Use natural materials such as the long side of a smooth stick, leaves, moss, or a smooth rock.

 - If you must use toilet paper, pack it out.
+It takes a long time to decompose and is unsightly.
 See “Packing Out Toilet Paper” below.

 Pooping in the Backcountry